hartwigmedical/hmftools/sv-linx/README.md

 ---|---
-SV | As sourced from the StructuralVariant database table and annotated with various other information Breakend | The start or end of an SV defined by its position and orientation Simple SV | DEL, DUP or INS - ie not a BND, INS or SGL Cluster | A set of SVs grouped by one or more clustering rules such as proximity.
+SV | As sourced from the StructuralVariant database table and annotated with various other information Breakend | The start or end of an SV defined by its position and orientation Simple SV | DEL, DUP or INS - ie not a BND, INV or SGL Cluster | A set of SVs grouped by one or more clustering rules such as proximity.
 A cluster represents a set of SVs which are considered to have occurred in the genomic event.
 Linked Pair | 2 SVs from either 2 breakends facing away, forming a deletion bridge (DB), or facing towards each other, forming a templated insertion (TI)
 Inferred vs Assembled Link | Assembled links are those formed using GRIDSS assembly data.
 Inferred links are speculative links.
 Both cannot be shorter than the anchor distance specified per breakend by GRIDSS if known.